Finance & Operations

 2. Calculate your Total Revenue for the time period you’re interested in examining.

-Check your POS to see how much revenue your restaurant earned during the week, month, year you want to learn more about.
+Check your POS to see how much money your restaurant earned during the week, month, year you want to learn more about.

 Example: Sandra checks her TouchBistro POS and learns that her restaurant earned $26,000 in Total Revenue in December.